Eagleview, Pennsylvania

-Eagleview is a census-designated place (CDP) in Uwchlan Township, Chester County, Pennsylvania, United States.
+Eagleview is a census-designated place (CDP) in Uwchlan Township, Pennsylvania, United States.
 The population was 1,644 at the 2010 census.

 Eagleview was created as "... an old fashion town where you can work, live, shop, see your elders, and care for the young all in the same place."
 According to a Landsat imagery, the Eagleview shopping center represents a medium density development that generated 400 square feet more living space per acre per the source than lower density developments also shown in the same imagery.
 Stevens, in his book on a study of how to make communities safer in new urban developments uses Eagleview, along with Weatherstone, as sample data for comparing amount of green space for every acreage of development.
 The community was listed in volume 6 of the New Urban News as an example of this new type of housing development.

 The shopping district inside the census designated place of the same name contains a mixed use community of stores, restaurants, and residential units with "walkable streets" and green spaces according to the official website.